mohssenk/Arabic-Melodies-Project/README.md

 ## Future Improvements

-Future technical improvements include consolidating the JSON label files into a single JSON file and further testing the segment classifier to ensure accurate maqam detection.
+Future technical improvements include:
+ - Consolidating the JSON label files into a single JSON file
+ - Translation of the dataset labels into English
+ - Further testing the segment classifier to ensure accurate maqam detection
+ - Using Git LFS to manage the large dataset and make it more download-friendly

  This is still a work-in-progress, so stay tuned for many more updates, both minor and major!

 ## Acknowledgments